lala-la-flaca/DevOpsBootcamp_12_Terraform_AWS/README.md

 This exercise is part of **Module 12**: **Terraform** in the Nana DevOps Bootcamp.
 The goal is to refactor a monolithic Terraform configuration into reusable and maintainable modules.
 You will modularize the previously created Terraform project (VPC, Subnet, Security Group, EC2, etc.) by breaking it down into separate components.
 Each module will define one specific infrastructure resource.
 This approach promotes reusability, easier maintenance, and better scalability.

 ## 📌 Objective
-- Reconfigure ,onolithic terraform into modules.
+- Reconfigure monolithic Terraform configuration into modules.

 ## 🚀 Technologies Used